CrowdStrike/swift-package-registry-service/README.md

 ### Using Xcode

 1. In Xcode, do File/Open and open the `Package.swift` in this repository.
 Allow package resolution to finish.
-2. Choose the "NeedleTail" scheme (should be chosen automatically.)
+2. Make sure that the target build device is "My Mac".
-3. Click on the NeedleTail scheme and choose Edit Scheme.
+3. Click on the `swift-package-registry-service` scheme and choose "Edit Scheme".
 4. Choose the "Run" action in the left-hand pane.
 5. Choose the "Arguments" tab in the top-center.
+6. In the "Environment Variables" section, click the "+" button.
+7. Name the new environment variable `GITHUB_API_TOKEN`.
-6. In the "Environment Variables" section, replace the `GITHUB_API_TOKEN` with your Github Personal Access Token.
+8. Set the value of `GITHUB_API_TOKEN` to be your Github Personal Access Token.
-   The service will still run without this, but you may hit Github API rate limits.
-7. Choose the "Options" tab in the top-center.
+9. Choose the "Options" tab in the top-center.
-8. Select the checkbox beside "Use custom working directory" and choose the directory where you cloned the repository.
+10. Select the checkbox beside "Use custom working directory" and choose the directory where you cloned the repository.
-9. Choose Close in the bottom right to finish editing the "NeedleTail" scheme.
+11. Choose Close in the bottom right to finish editing the `swift-package-registry-service` scheme.
-10. Click the Play button in the upper-left to Build and Run.
+12. Click the Play button in the upper-left to Build and Run.

 Once the build has succeeded and the server started, you should see something like this in the Xcode console:

 ```
-[ DEBUG ] Could not load .env.development file: open(file:oFlag:mode:): No such file or directory (errno: 2) (Vapor/DotEnv.swift:296)
-[ DEBUG ] Could not load .env file: open(file:oFlag:mode:): No such file or directory (errno: 2) (Vapor/DotEnv.swift:296)
-[ DEBUG ] Server starting on http://127.0.0.1:8080 (Vapor/HTTPServer.swift:330)
-[ NOTICE ] Server started on http://127.0.0.1:8080 (Vapor/HTTPServer.swift:357)
+[ NOTICE ] Server started on http://127.0.0.1:8080
 ```

-The first two messages are related to the fact that we are not setting an `.env` file in the working directory.
-We don't have to do this since we are setting environment variables via Xcode.
-So these two messages can be ignored.

 If you see a message something like this in the Xcode console: